Skip to main content

 Preview and play your VMcast stream

-You can preview your VMcast stream right in the Control Center by clicking the “Preview Stream” button.
-Or, send the changes you’ve made directly to the TV and watch it there.
+Preview your VMcast stream right in the Control Center by clicking the "Preview Stream" button.
+Or, click "Send Changes to TV" to view you’re updates directly on the TV.

 Did this answer your question?